Bayesian Self-Calibration and Parametric Channel Estimation for 6G Antenna Arrays: Abstract

 \section{Abstract}

 Accurate channel estimation is essential for both high-rate communication and high-precision sensing in 6G wireless systems.
 However, a major performance limitation arises from calibration mismatches when operating phased-array antennas under real-world conditions.
 To address this issue, we propose to integrate antenna element self-calibration into a variational sparse Bayesian learning (VSBL) algorithm for parametric channel estimation.
-We model antenna gain and phase deviations as latent variables and derive explicit update equations to jointly infer these calibration parameters and the channel parameters: the model order, complex amplitudes, delays, angles, and the noise variance.
-The resulting algorithm operates online and adapts in real time to hardware-induced mismatches.
-We assess its performance in terms of the root mean square error (RMSE) and the optimal subpattern-assignment (OSPA) metric, demonstrating consistent improvements over conventional VSBL without calibration.
-Our results demonstrate that embedding self-calibration within Bayesian inference significantly enhances the robustness of channel estimation.
+We model antenna gain and phase deviations as latent variables and derive explicit update equations to jointly infer these calibration parameters and the channel parameters; the number of multipath components (MPCs) along with their complex amplitudes, delays, and angles-of-arrival (AoA), as well as the noise variance.
+We assess its performance in terms of the optimal subpattern-assignment (OSPA) metric, demonstrating consistent improvements over conventional VSBL without calibration.
+Furthermore, we show that integrating the estimation of the calibration parameters into the VSBL algorithm actually increases convergence speed, since a missing or wrong calibration results in the additional estimation of spurious components.

 0.5\baselineskip